zetixar/express-redux-mongoose/README.md

 ## How to use?
+### What you need to have before?
+node.js and mongodb

 After cloning the repository on your local machine, to install the client and the server side dependencies run:
 ```
 npm install && npm install --prefix client